ccadllc/cedi-dtrace/README.md

 #### dtrace-xb3 interoperability

 This component provides an insance of the core HeaderCodec in order to encode and decode X-B3/Zipkin-compliant HTTP headers.
+The ability to parse and encode Trace ID, Span ID, Parent Span ID and Sampled Flag are provided.

 ```scala
 libraryDependencies ++= "com.ccadllc.cedi" %%% "dtrace-xb3" % "2.0.0"